massalabs/massa-standards/units.md

 ### Roll

 Roll is a specific token used for staking on the Massa blockchain.
 A Roll token is required to create and endorse a block on the blockchain.
-The probability of being drawn to create or endorse a block is correlated to the number of rolls possed.
+The probability of being drawn to create or endorse a block is correlated to the number of rolls possessed.
 Roll is expressed as an unsigned 64-bit integer.

 To simplify usage, the following standard units are recommended: